 Rather than dropping coverage entirely, some small businesses choose to increase their employees’ wages so they can afford to purchase a health plan.
 On the company side, business owners don’t have to worry about playing middleman between the insurance company and their employees.
 It’s a win-win, right?

 The problem with simply raising wages is that most employees don’t think of a bump in pay as a “benefit.”
 Few employees will turn up their noses at seeing extra money in their paycheck, but they won’t necessarily equate more cash with health benefits.

 Furthermore, employees have to pay income tax on this extra money.
 Likewise, the company is subject to payroll taxes.
 While increasing employees’ pay is typically more affordable than offering group health insurance, it is still an expensive option—and one that doesn’t actually solve the problem.

 Personalized health benefits

 With the QSEHRA, for example, small businesses set the allowance.
 Then, rather than being locked into a one-size-fits-all group plan, employees have the freedom to choose the health insurance plan that fits their needs.
-As they incur qualified health expenses, they submit them to their company or a personalized benefits automation software.
+As they incur qualified health expenses, they submit them to their company or an HRA software platform.
 From there, the expense is reviewed, assuming it qualifies, is reimbursed free of payroll tax for the business and free of income and payroll tax for employees (as long as they have major medical insurance).